 A Suggested Fall Program for Downy Mildew Control

-Timing is important for this to work!! - the longer the hops are exposed in the Fall to wet, saturated / compacted soil conditions the higher the level of disease to expect the following spring.
-If fields are too wet to work, then at least get the fungicides applied as partial protection.
+Application timing is critical for this to work!! - the longer the hops are exposed in the Fall to wet, saturated / compacted soil conditions the higher the level of disease to expect the following spring.
+If fields are too wet to cultivate, then at the minimum get the fungicides applied as partial protection.

 * Tanos fungicide is a curative SYSTEMIC fungicide that will absorb into the hop plant and kill downy mildew mycelia inside the leaves and stems and stops sporulation.
 (Pristine or Presido can substitute.)

 Notes: Don’t procrastinate with the fungicide application!
 If the zoospore is successful in making it to the crown bud... game over.
 Nothing can touch it until Springtime when it emerges from dormancy.
-Fungicides have to be applied before the plants are dormant or they will not take up and translocate the chemicals.
-Also, this is not the only management program you could use – it just happens to be one we at Great Lakes Hops find more effective than most.
-Universities are working on their own recommendations that should be made available soon.
+Fungicides have to be applied before the plants are dormant or they will not take up and translocate the fungicide.

 ORGANIC GROWER?
 Your best controls are the use of clean row cultivation and sanitation, good soil aeration, and drench application of organic bio-controls like Serenade and Sonata.
-Realize grass aisle ways can increase the severity of downy in your yards by about 30%, according to research done out west.
+Grass aisles can increase the severity of downy in your yards by about 30%, according to research done out west.
 Organic growers should also minimize their risks by avoiding planting hop varieties with known low resistance to downy mildew.
-Some to possibly avoid would be the Columbus, Zeus, Centennial, Cashmere, Horizon, Sterling, & Glacier.
+Some cultivars to avoid would be the Columbus, Zeus, Centennial, Cashmere, Horizon, Sterling, & Glacier.
 English hops, or crosses with them, seem to have the best natural resistance to downy mildew.